 The Indigenous Marathon Foundation (IMF) is a not-for-profit charity, with DGR status, that was established in 2009 by world champion marathon runner, Robert de Castella and uses running to change lives.

-The IMF includes a range of programs including the Indigenous Marathon Project (IMP), Deadly Fun Run Series (DFRS) and Indigenous Communities for Activity and Nutrition (I CAN).
+The IMF includes a range of programs including the Indigenous Marathon Project (IMP), Deadly Running Australia (DRA), Indigenous Communities for Activity and Nutrition (I-CAN) and FrontRunners.

-Now in its seventh year, the IMF, through the IMP program, has trained and mentored 53 Indigenous Australians across the finish line of major international marathons including New York, Tokyo, and Boston.
+Now in its tenth year, the IMF, through the IMP program, has trained and mentored 86 Indigenous Australians across the finish line of major international marathons including New York, Tokyo, Boston, Chicago and Berlin.
+With another 12 individuals taking on the challenge in 2019, will see the number of Indigenous Austrlians who have completed to program rise to 98.

 After they cross the finish line, our runners become Graduates and continue to work with IMF as drivers of change for their families, communities and Australia.